rmt/amqptools/README.rst

     --user/-u username     specify username (default: "guest")
     --password/-p password specify password (default: "guest")
-    --foreground/-f        do not daemonise (default: daemonise with -e)
+    --foreground/-f        do not daemonise (default: daemonise with -e) --passive              do not create the queue if it doesn't exist --exclusive            declare the queue as exclusive
+    --durable              declare the queue should survive broker restart

   The following environment variables may also be set:
     AMQP_HOST, AMQP_PORT, AMQP_VHOST, AMQP_USER, AMQP_PASSWORD
+    AMQP_QUEUE_PASSIVE, AMQP_QUEUE_EXCLUSIVE, AMQP_QUEUE_DURABLE

   Program will be called with the following arguments: routing_key, tempfile
      tempfile contains the raw bytestream of the message